 - Shuttle bus: The bus takes about an hour, costs 1 to 30 yuan, and runs from 6 a.m. until 11 p.m.
 There’s also a night shuttle from 11 p.m. that operates until 45 minutes after the last flight arrives.
 From the city to the airport, it operates from 6 a.m. until 10 p.m.

 Like many major cites, bikes can be found all over the sidewalks of Shanghai, ready to be plucked and peddled to the destination of your choosing.
 To use the bike sharing system, you will need to have an international phone plan or purchase a Chinese SIM card.
 (You must have internet on your phone to rent a bike.)

-MoBike and Ofo are the two main bike-sharing companies in town.
-To use, download one of them and register in your home country before you fly to China.
+MoBike is the main bike-sharing companies in town.
+To use, download the app and register in your home country before you fly to China.
 This way you can use a foreign credit card to pay.
 You can download Alipay and put credit in your account too, as a backup option.
 Rides cost around 1 yuan for 15 minutes and then .5 yuan for every additional 15 minutes.

 Renting a car in Shanghai as a foreigner is not easy.
 You will have to apply for a temporary license and go through a medical check.
-If you want to do this, more information can be foundin our guide to car rentals, and you can find a good deal on Happy Car’s site.
+If you want to do this, more information can be found in this guide to car rentals, and you can find a good deal on Happy Car’s site.